The Climb (song): Background

 Upon receiving the final draft, filmmakers told the songwriters, "This is perfect for Miley, it’s gonna change her life, gonna change your life."
 Chelsom commented that the song "turned up" the film's music level by tapping into Cyrus's newfound vocal range.
 As with the other songs featured in Hannah Montana: The Movie, the song is "tightly woven into the fabric of the story and the characters".
 In the film, Cyrus plays Miley Stewart, a character with a secret double life as superstar Hannah Montana.
 Keeping this secret causes trouble between Miley and many of the other characters in the film, and leaves Miley confused and contrite.
 She expresses her emotions by writing "The Climb".
 According to film producer Alfred Gough, "The song is her journey, the lessons she's learned in the movie.
 It's an epic [...] power ballad that encapsulates Miley's journey and the message of the film."

 "The Climb" was chosen as the lead single from the soundtrack due to its country elements, which introduced Cyrus to listeners beyond her usual pop audience.
 The song is Cyrus's first solo effort marketed directly to country radio, though she had previously recorded and released a country duet with her father, Billy Ray Cyrus, which was titled "Ready, Set, Don't Go", in 2007.
 Warren Truitt of About.com referred to the song as "Miley's serious attempt to break into the contemporary country world."
-The song became available as a digital download on March 5, 2009.
+The song became available as a digital download on March 5, 2009 through a marketing agreement with Rick Hendrix Company and Apple Music.
 It was released to US country radio, and adult contemporary radio on March 10.
 On April 24, it was released in Germany as a CD.
 In October 2009, it was re-released to countries outside the United States in the international version of Cyrus' extended play, The Time of Our Lives.